offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 If you're confused at this point, don't continue.
 Go back and make sure you understand because in the next section builds on the above content.
 ```

 In addition to the graphical form described above, a breakpoint graph_GR may be represented as permutation_GRs.
 A permutation_GR is a list that represents a chromosome within a genome.
-Since a breakpoint graph_GR has 2 genomes, it may be represented as a pair of permutation_GR sets (one per genome).
+Since a breakpoint graph_GR has 2 genomes, each genome can be represented as a set of permutation_GRs.

 To convert a genome within a breakpoint graph_GR to a permutation_GR set, simply walk the edges for that genome: